Argentina moves to seize control of Repsol's YPF

 Such measures are popular with ordinary Argentines, many of whom blame free-market policies such as the privatizations of the 1990s for the devastating economic crisis and subsequent debt default of 2001/02.

-Her announcement of the YPF takeover plan, however, drew strongly worded warnings from Spain and the European Union, a key market for Argentina’s soymeal exports which recently criticized Argentine import curbs.
+Her announcement of the YPF takeover plan, however, drew strongly worded warnings from Spain, Mexico and the European Union, a key market for Argentina’s soymeal exports.

 Spain vowed “clear and strong” measures over what it called a hostile decision, while the EU’s executive European Commission warned that an expropriation would send a very negative signal to investors.